HippyHay/linked-blog-starter-md/Real Estate/Chapter 6.md

 5. **Startup stage** - infrastructure put into place, roads placed, and lots are ready for the new home owners to begin there construction

 ### Dedication
-- a gift of land to the government for public use given by the property owner
+- a gift of land to the government for public use given by the property owner, giving them ownership and responsibility
--
+- ex. a development can dedicate the streets and sidewalks to the government so they manage it

+### Types of Residential Construction
+- **Speculative (or spec) homes** - homes built without an identified buyer in mind
+- **Tract homes** - Type of spec home, suburbs filled with them (model homes)
+- **Custom homes** - built to the custome specifications of a home buyer

+#### Zoning
+Impacts what can be built where, under what conditions, and how much of each construction is allowed.
+Divisionermitted, prohibited, and regulates the use of land.
+Create Zoning ordinacnes,